Agapanthus Queen Anne Lily of the Nile

 Plant ID: 11822 64

-Agapanthus Queen Anne is a semi-dwarf evergreen perennial with strappy leaves and long-lasting purple-blue flowers throughout the summer.
+click to view this plant size >Agapanthus Queen Anne is a semi-dwarf evergreen perennial with strappy leaves and long-lasting purple-blue flowers throughout the summer.
 It’s low growing enough for the front of the border or ground cover and suits well-watered plant containers in coastal areas.

 Agapanthus are native to South Africa’s Cape of Good Hope and naturally resistant to coastal sprays and windy conditions.
-They are sometimes called Lily of the Nile or African Lily, but despite their name are a type of Amaryllidaceae
+They are sometimes called Lily of the Nile or African Lily, but despite their name are a type of Amaryllidaceae.

 There are many Agapanthus varieties.
 Queen Anne is prized for its semi-dwarf height and tall flower spikes topped with a multitude of trumpet-shaped blue-purple blooms that are adored by pollinators especially large bumblebees that can easily access its large flower heads.